 From the first conception of the winery, we have believed in the uniqueness and potential of a small family farm in the Columbia River Gorge.
 We have built a winery and planted estate vineyards based on the simple designs and demands of a wine-growing family with the intention behind every decision that our farm will become a multi-generation estate.
 We also work with a select group of grower-partners who collaborate to deliver expressive and exemplary grapes.
 As members of the community, we believe in providing meaningful employment that is healthy and rewarding.

 How we make wine

-All grapes are hand picked and brought to the winery where they are partially destemmed, with a portion of whole clusters, into a variety of fermentation vessels.
-Over the years, we have grown to love our concrete fermenters.
-Fermentation in concrete occurs for all of our finest lots of grapes.
-Native or ‘feral’ yeast fermentations are primarily employed, though inoculated fermentations are used when needed.
-Each lot is foot trod (pigeage à pied) along with manual punch downs or pump-overs.
-Free run juice is kept separate for our top bottlings.
-Gently pressed, and free run juices are separately matured in either older french oak, or concrete tanks.
+All grapes are handpicked and brought to the winery, where they are partially destemmed, with a portion of whole clusters, into various fermentation vessels.
+Over the years, we have grown to love our concrete fermenters and large format oak vats.
+Fermentation in French concrete tanks and upright oak vats occurs for all of our finest lots of grapes.
+Native or ‘feral’ yeast fermentations are primarily employed, though inoculated fermentations are used when absolutely needed.
+Each lot is foot trod (pigeage à pied) along with manual punch-downs or pump-overs.
+Free-run juice is kept separate for our top bottlings.
+Gently pressed and free-run juices are separately matured in either older french oak, oak vats, or concrete tanks.
+We have sworn off manipulating the wines and have chosen to blend instead of fining.
+Wines are bottled either before the next harvest or the spring following.
 Our focus is on vineyard characters and flavors.